Narasannapeta: Demographics

 Narasannapeta is a Town in district of Srikakulam, Andhra Pradesh.
 The Narasannapeta Census Town has population of 26,280 of which 12,890 are males while 13,390 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 2663 which is 10.13% of total population of Narasannapeta (CT).
-In Narasannapeta Census Town, Female Sex Ratio is of 1039 against state average of 993.
-Moreover Child Sex Ratio in Narasannapeta is around 937 compared to Andhra Pradesh state average of 939.
-Literacy rate of Narasannapeta city is 79.05% higher than state average of 67.02%.
-In Narasannapeta, Male literacy is around 85.86% while female literacy rate is 72.57%.
+The population of children aged 0-6 is 2663 which is 10.13% of total population of Narasannapeta (CT).
+In Narasannapeta Census Town, the female sex ratio is 1039 against state average of 993.
+Moreover, the child sex ratio in Narasannapeta is around 937 compared to Andhra Pradesh state average of 939.
+The literacy rate of Narasannapeta city is 79.05% higher than the state average of 67.02%.
+In Narasannapeta, male literacy is around 85.86% while the female literacy rate is 72.57%.

 Narasannapeta Census Town has total administration over 6,530 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.